andrmich/owh/README.md

 4. Edit `state.tf` file.
    - Change the bucket name in the marked line to the one set in `terraform.tfvars`
    - Comment (with `#`) the marked lines out.
-This is necessary, because the bucket does not exist yet.
+This is necessary because the bucket does not exist yet.

 5. `terraform init && terraform apply`